rignaneseleo/Easy-gpg4win/README.md

             gpg -o [file_output_path] -r [recipient_key_name] -e [file_input_path]

 ## Decrypt
 You will use this only to decrypt files crypted with your public key.
 Your secret key is automatically selected (you don't need to write it also if you have more than one of them).
+You have to manually write the secret key passphrase.

-            gpg -o [file_output_path] --batch --passphrase PASSPHRASE -d [file_input_path]
+            gpg -o [file_output_path] -d [file_input_path]